-The E.A.A has approximately 16 miles of mainly double bank fishing for salmon, seatrout and brown trout between Cupar and the estuary.
-The upper river not currently leased by the Association above Springfield is mostly canalised, but offers good trout fishing and salmon at the back end of the year.
+The E.A.A has approximately 7 1/2 miles of bank fishing for salmon, seatrout and brown trout between Cupar and the estuary.
+The upper river not currently leased by the Association above Springfield is mostly canalised.
 From Springfield downstream to Cupar the river has a chalk stream appearance thereafter the river changes again becoming faster flowing and more streamy.
-This area is usually the most fished due to easy access and prolific catches of salmon and seatrout.
+This area is usually the most fished due to easy access and potential catches of salmon and seatrout.
 The tidal reaches can be good for seatrout and salmon but are difficult to fish due to the mud flats.

 Are there any restrictions?

 There is no Sunday fishing.
 Fishing is by any legal method, but bait fishing is restricted to single hooks only.
 Some areas of the river are privately owned but E.A.A. waters are shown on maps provided.

 At present, due to government restrictions, all salmon caught must be returned to the river.
 The bag limit is, 3 seatrout and 3 brown trout per day.
 All local byelaws and maps are shown on the permits and by clicking the link below.

 The season starts on the 15th February to the 31st October for salmon and seatrout.
 Brown trout season starts on the 15th March and ends 6th October.

 what access do I have?

 Parking on the lower river is available at Dairsie bridge,Kinnaird Farm Cottages and also the lay-by on the Strathkinness Road.
 Parking in the New Mills area is via the track down by Cupar trading estate.
 In upper reaches it is advised to park in Pitlessie village.
-Mostly the access is fairly easy although some areas become overgrown during the summer.
+Mostly the access is fairly easy although some areas do become overgrown during the summer.